Submissions

 While in the reference list

 Figures and Tables.
 Provide each figure and table with a brief caption or title that defines all abbreviations used within it.
-Figures and tables must be numbered and called out in the text in consecutive numerical order.
-Figures should be in JPG or TIF format and no larger than approximately 19.5 cm (7.5 in.) by 23.5 cm (9.5 in.), which is the size of the print area on a single journal page, with all labels then legible at that size.
+Figures and tables must be numbered and referenced in the text in consecutive numerical order.
+Figures should be in JPEG or TIFF format and no larger than approximately 19.5 cm (7.5 in.) by 23.5 cm (9.5 in.), which is the size of the print area on a single journal page, and all labels should be legible at that size.
 Figures should be professional in appearance and have clean, crisp lines.
-Hand drawing and hand lettering are not acceptable.
-Although our online articles support color figures, bear in mind that the journal prints in black and white, and most color PDFs will be printed in black and white.
-Make sure that any color figures submitted will be interpretable in grayscale/black and white.
-Photographic images should be at a resolution of 600 dots per inch (dpi) for full-size photos and 600 dpi for line art.
-Figure captions must be listed separately, on a page by themselves; however, each figure must be clearly identified (numbered), preferably as part of its filename.
-Authors are urged to submit illustrations rather than tables.
-When tabular material is necessary, it should not duplicate the text.
-Tables must be prepared using Microsoft Word’s table-building functions.
+Hand drawings and hand lettering are not acceptable.
+Although online articles support color figures, bear in mind that the journal prints in black and white, and most color PDFs will be printed in black and white.
+Ensure that any color figures submitted will be interpretable in grayscale.
+Photographic images should be at a resolution of 600 dots per inch (dpi), and line art should be at 1200 dpi.
+Figure captions must be listed on a separate page; each figure must be clearly identified (numbered), preferably as part of its filename.
+Authors are encouraged to submit illustrations rather than tables.
+When tabular material is necessary, it should not duplicate information in the text.
+Tables must be prepared using Microsoft Word's table-building functions.
 Tables should be single-spaced, include brief titles, and be uploaded as separate files.
-Explanatory notes should be shown in footnotes below the table.
-Authors wishing to reproduce previously published material should obtain prior written permission to reprint from the copyright holder(s) of the figure or table.
-The phrase "used by permission" should appear in the caption of the figure or table.
+Explanatory notes should appear in footnotes below the table.
+Authors wishing to reproduce previously published material must obtain prior written permission from the copyright holder(s).
+The phrase "used by permission" should appear in the caption.

 Data Sharing and Data Availability